 The conference is part of the Duke Conference: Bench-Bar-Academy Distinguished Lawyers’ Series, which is led by the Judicial Studies Center’s Advisory Council of litigation heads of 14 major corporations and 10 prominent plaintiff and defense lawyers. (http://law.duke.edu/judicialstudies/conferences/advisorycouncil/)

 The conference is held under the Chatham House Rule: "When a meeting, or part thereof, is held under the Chatham House Rule, participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed."

-CLE - Nine (9) credit hours have been approved in North Carolina.
+CLE - Eight and one-half (8.5) credit hours have been approved in North Carolina.
 If you are a practicing attorney in North Carolina, your CLE hours will be submitted for you.
 Attorneys from other states will receive a “Certificate of Attendance” and a completed “Uniform Application for Accreditation” form after the conference in order to submit CLE hours for your state.